 Want to know where a link like http://x.co/6nSKM will take you and whether that page is safe to visit?
-Find below the best short URL expanders that let you find out.
+Find here the best URL expander and its runners-up that let you find out.

 First, Kevin Gilbertson Posts a Screenshot